-Farmers will benefit from capacity building on water harvesting and climate-smart agriculture planning tools and technologies to strengthen their capacity for addressing climate-related events such as floods and droughts. events such as floods and droughts.
+Farmers will benefit from capacity building on water harvesting and climate-smart agriculture planning tools and technologies to strengthen their capacity for addressing climate-related events such as floods and droughts. -- ---

-MAFS plans to undertake consultations with representative communities in selected counties, once the final project locations have been confirmed, by organizing community awareness and consultation meetings, interviews with community leaders, and focus group discussions (FGDs) with particular groups (women, youth, internally displaced persons,) where possible, with full observation of Government Covid-19 protocols.
+MAFS made consultations with representative communities in selected counties, by organizing community awareness and consultation meetings, interviews with community leaders, and focus group discussions (FGDs) with particular groups (women, youth, internally displaced persons,) where possible, with full observation of Government Covid-19 protocols.